bodroghykristof/oop-practice-network/README.md

 #### OOP practice project: Network

-This porject models a network consisting of several types of devicices with different attributes and functionalities
+This porject models a network consisting of several types of devices with different attributes and functionalities